Obeyesekere/GandCdata_Assignment/CODEBOOK.md

 The data is of a long format.
 The variables and their corresponding column numbers are as follows:

+Note: Variables 3 through to 68 are numeric types, representing averages of measurements as described in Section 2.

 1. student_ID
 	Takes values 1 through to 30.